rokath/trice/doc/ReadMe.md

 #### subcommand switch '-v' (verbose)
 - This is a `bool` switch.
 It has no parameters.
 Its default value is **false**.
 If the switch is applied its value is **true**.
 - For example `trice u -dry-run -v` is the same as `trice u -dry-run` but with more descriptive output.

+## Additional hints

+### Logfile viewing
+`trice` generated logfiles with subcommand switch `-color off` are normal ASCII files.
+If they are with color codes, these are ANSI excape sequences.
+- One easy view option is `less -R trice.log`.
+The linuc command `less` is also available inside the VScode terminal.
+- Under Windows one could also download and use [ansifilter](https://sourceforge.net/projects/ansifilter/) for logfile viewing.
+A monospaced font is recommended.